Nexavar® (sorafenib) for kidney cancer

 Nexavar may cause serious side effects, including:

-- Decreased blood flow to the heart and heart attack.
-Get emergency help right away and call your doctor if you develop symptoms such as chest pain, shortness of breath, feel lightheaded or faint, nausea, vomiting, sweating a lot.
+- Decreased blood flow to the heart, heart attack and heart failure.
+Get emergency help right away and call your doctor if you develop symptoms such as chest pain, shortness of breath, racing heartbeat, swelling in lower legs, feet and abdomen, feel lightheaded or faint, tiredness, nausea, vomiting, sweating a lot.

-- Bleeding problems: bruising, wounds that do not heal, unusual bleeding.
+- Bleeding problems: vomiting blood, or vomit that looks like coffee grounds, coughing blood, red or black stools, bruising, wounds that do not heal, unusual bleeding.
 Tell your doctor if you have any bleeding while taking Nexavar

 - High blood pressure.
 Your blood pressure should be checked every week during the first 6 weeks of starting Nexavar.
 Your blood pressure should be checked regularly and any high blood pressure should be treated while you are receiving Nexavar.

-- A skin problem called hand-foot skin reaction.
-This causes redness, pain, swelling, or blisters on the palms of your hands or soles of your feet.
+- Skin problems such as hand-foot skin reaction, or rash.
+Hand-foot syndrome may cause redness, pain, swelling, or blisters on the palms of your hands or soles of your feet.
 If you get this side effect, your doctor may change your dose or stop treatment for some time.